MrPicklePinosaur/shrs/design/di.md

 Do heavy review of changes, make sure no unintended changes More utility methods on states , return option
 Should highlighter return Option

+#History
+History Spawns its own state that can be used by suggester to figure out what it needs to suggest.
+Otherwise its opaque as Box<dyn History>

+it does need a mutable reference to its state, so either make it two part where sh.history takes in stuff and mutates its internal state and sh.history will be the opaque type, the internal will be in states so and is optional